schierlm/Oberon2013Modifications/RemoveFloatingPoint/README.md

 and patches both `Splines.Mod` and `RealCalc.Mod` to use it.
 Splines is slower than the previous patch, but I did not notice any precision artifacts.

+In case you want to use softfloat with the calculator, the precision loss is still noticable, though.
+Therefore, you can apply (on top of the soft float patch) [`UnrealisticPrecision.patch`](UnrealisticPrecision.patch) to make emulation even slower, but precise enough so that multiplication and division artifacts are no longer noticable.

 Removing Floating Point
 -----------------------